zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 ### SVG GIF JPG wtf

-**Reality is not spec.
-Face palm.**
+Reality is not spec.
+Face palm.

-- **Photographers Field Guide v2:** Assuming enough time has past that it's safe to go with PNG.
+- V2: Assuming enough time has past that it's safe to go with PNG.
-- **Photographers Field Guide v1:** All non-photo assets were translated to GIF for max backwards compatibility.
+- V1: All non-photo assets were translated to GIF for max backwards compatibility.

-Originally, all the maps and illustrations in the v1 field guide were to be published in SVG.
-According to both the ePub spec and Amazon's spec for their own formats, SVG should've worked.
+Originally, all the maps and illustrations in the V1 field guide were to be published in SVG.
+According to both the EPUB spec and Amazon's spec for their own formats, SVG should've worked.
 Reality is not spec.
 Early tests (2016) revealed that, in fact, Kindle's SVG support was too limited.

 At that point I also learned that, apparently, some of Amazon's e-ink hardware couldn't render PNG.
-In the v1 field guide, it looked like my only options were JPG for photos, and GIF<sup><a id="ref3" href="#note3" alt="footnote">3</a></sup> for everything else.
+In the V1 field guide, it looked like my only options were JPG for photos, and GIF<sup><a id="ref3" href="#note3" alt="footnote">3</a></sup> for everything else.

-Again, **ImageOptim** was used to shrink down file size.
+Again, ImageOptim was used to shrink down file size.

-Creating these illustrations was the most challenging part of the v1 field guide.
+Creating these illustrations was the most challenging part of the V1 field guide.
 Because it was the first time I'd done something like this, the workflow and technical challenges were beastly.
 It took significantly _more_ time to complete than actually writing and editing the copy.

 Worth it? <strike>Absolutely.
 So far nobody has said a thing – which means the visuals are doing their job.</strike> You tell me: <hello@zachmccabe.com>.